chronoxor/FastBinaryEncoding/README.md

 gem install json
 gem install uuidtools
 ```

+### Swift
+* Swift domain model is implemented using  uses [SwiftPM](https://github.com/apple/swift-package-manager) as its build tool;
+* JSON serialization is implemented using [Codable](https://developer.apple.com/documentation/swift/codable) protocol;
+* JSON serialization of set, map and hash types is limited to key with string type.

 # FBE serialization
 Fast Binary Encoding (FBE) is a fast and compact binary format of representing